arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![Boot pins.](assets/nano-esp32-boot.png)

 Shorting these to GND + pressing the reset button will enter a bootloader mode.
-Note that while shorting these pins, a corresponding Green LED will light up.
+Note that while shorting these pins, a corresponding LED will light up.

 ***Some boards from the first limited production batch were assembled with a different RGB LED which has the green and blue pins inverted.
 Read our full Help Center article [here](https://support.arduino.cc/hc/en-us/articles/9589073738012)***